 - Bugfixes in GUI

-Users will have full and free access to the tool for a month and will be able to learn parallel programming while improving their code.
-We look forward to receiving feedback from the participants on the usability and parallelization capabilities of Parallware Trainer.
+Users will have full and free access to the tool for 7 days and will be able to learn parallel programming while improving their code.

 ✉ Get all our updates by subscribing to our newsletter.